Est. 1995 Beginner

 Netflix

-Uses Node.js for its streaming platform's backend services and React for its user interface.
+Uses Node.js for its UI rendering layer and API gateway, and React for its web user interface.

 LinkedIn